Insights

 But how can you know what opener will work and which one will flop?

 As lovely as it would be to have a foolproof equation for a winning speech script, there’s no secret formula to a great speech opener.
-But there are a few principles that can guide you as you determine how to open your speech.
+But there are a few principles that can guide you as you determine how to start a speech.

 #1 Know Your Audience